Punitkataria/SQL-Repo/README.md

 # SQL--Projects

-## Welcome to my SQL projects- This repo will contain all the SQL Projects I'll be doing in future
+## Welcome to my SQL projects- This repo will contain all the SQL Projects I'll be doing in future.